wrightben/languages/javascript/Games/Tic-Tac-Toe/README.md

 ### Files
 - **database.js**
-	- Creates a list of the permutations for [1-9].
-It can be used to filter that list using regex.
-And it can be used to generate a list of the game results for each permutation.
+	- Creates a list of the permutations for 123456789.
+These permutations represent every game that can be played.
 - **computer_player.js**
 	- Plays as "o".
 Requires database.js